-Our code of conduct and ethical standards addresses ethical conduct in our work environment, business practices and relationship with external stakeholders.
+Our code of conduct and ethical standards addresses ethical conduct in our work environment, business practices, and relationship with external stakeholders.
 Deshbandhu Polymer sets out the guiding principles known as "Code of Conducts and Ethical Standards" as well as ensures the highest ethical standards in all of the Company's business dealings.
-Our code of conduct guides us for our daily business interactions, reflecting our standard of proper behavior and our corporate values.
+Our code of conduct guides us in our daily business interactions, reflecting our standard of proper behavior and our corporate values.

 The code clearly conveys to each of us the manner in which we achieve our business.
-The code of conducts are abide by all of peoples of Deshbandhu Polymer Limited including Directors, Officers and all employees of the Company and its associates for the best interest of the Company.
+The code of conduct is abide by all of the people of Deshbandhu Polymer Limited including Directors, Officers and all employees of the Company and its associates for the best interest of the Company.
 Vendors and suppliers are also subject to these requirements as adherence to the code is a condition for conducting business with Deshbandhu Polymer Limited.
-The code of conducts are often updated and reissued by the Board of Directors to cope up with the changing needs of stakeholders.
-We at Deshbandhu Polymer limited are very keen to conduct our business according to our pre-determined "Code of Conducts" for improving honesty and transparency in doing business so that it can achieve trust of its stakeholders.
+The code of conduct is often updated and reissued by the Board of Directors to cope up with the changing needs of stakeholders.
+We at Deshbandhu Polymer Limited are very keen to conduct our business according to our predetermined "Code of Conducts" for improving honesty and transparency in doing business so that it can achieve the trust of its stakeholders.

-Compliance with laws, rules and regulations:
+Compliance with laws, rules, and regulations

-Deshbandhu Polymer limited and all its employees are bound by the law.
-All employees must follow at all times the applicable laws, rules and regulations as prevail in Bangladesh.
-Employees having doubts or questions about the applicability of code of conducts are always welcome to contact with the top management.
+Deshbandhu Polymer Limited and all its employees are bound by the law.
+All employees must follow at all times the applicable laws, rules, and regulations as prevail in Bangladesh.
+Employees having doubts or questions about the applicability of the code of conduct is always welcome to contact the top management.